Vlad-404/trivia-game/README.md

 * looking for videos on YouTube to find the best approach to the subject
 * mockups were generated to have an idea how the game will look like on different platforms.
 You can find them in folder [Wireframes](https://github.com/Vlad-404/trivia-game/tree/master/wireframes)
 * after find the right API for the questions database, these categories were chosen:...(add categories after choosing) because(reason)...

+### Wireframes

+After the initial idea, I decided to make a couple of sketches and make wireframes for different platforms to have an idea how will the page look like on different platforms.
+I decided to opt out of Bootstrap as the page is simple enough to have my own code and don't have a clash with Bootstrap on any my own classes.
+That's why I have only one media querry.

+You can find all the wireframes in the [wireframes](https://github.com/Vlad-404/trivia-game/tree/master/wireframes) folder.

 ## User stories